Does your newborn only sleep one hour at a time at night? Learn how to get baby to sleep longer stretches at night between feedings!

 Feed on demand, or whenever he cries for milk (because, let’s face it, he’s most likely crying out of hunger).
 If you’re breastfeeding, empty both breasts each time.
 Make sure he’s actually awake during a night feeding instead of dozing off, as this can give you the false feeling that he’d been eating all that time.

-And lastly, feed him plenty around bedtime, both right before you put him down in the crib or bassinet, and even a few hours later before you go to sleep.
+And lastly, feed him plenty around bedtime, both right before you put him down in the crib and even a few hours later before you go to sleep.

 For instance, don’t shy away from cluster feeding him the last, say, three hours before bedtime.
 Maybe spend a bit longer during those feedings instead of cutting him off.